Current Research

 Linas Kenter – NH Sea Grant & University of New Hampshire

-Evaluating the northern range expansion of blue crab in New Hampshire through community engagement, baseline monitoring, and trophic interactions
+Evaluating the northern range expansion of crab species in New Hampshire through community engagement, baseline monitoring, and trophic interactions

 Project Team: